tokens-studio/figma-plugin/developer-knowledgebase/creating-a-release.md

 ## Prerequisites

-In order to release a new version, first make sure you have the correct .env.production env variables setup.
+In order to release a new version, first make sure you have the correct `.env` variables setup.
+Important: You'll need to provide the `SENTRY_AUTH_TOKEN` in `.env` as that's where the script is looking for it.

+`.env.production`

 MIXPANEL_ACCESS_TOKEN=INSERT_MIXPANEL_ACCESS_TOKEN
 STORYBLOK_ACCESS_TOKEN=INSERT_STORYBLOK_ACCESS_TOKEN